About our Founder

 Company names

-New names for start-ups and spin-offs
+New names for start-ups, spin-offs, mergers, and JVs

 Renaming established companies